Joseph L. Martfeld’s Memoir Chapter 6

 Foxtrot Barracks — Joe Martfeld

-On my very first, or perhaps my second mid watch before I was familiar with any of the Standard Operating Procedures, a very loud and ominous bell rang out an alarm.
+When I first got to San Miguel, I was in a four section watch for duty at the “Receivers” building which was about 2 miles north of the main base among the antenna fields.
+On my very first, or perhaps my second mid watch, before I was familiar with any of the Standard Operating Procedures, a very loud and ominous bell rang out an alarm.
 Everybody jumped up from their positions and began placing all their classified documents into a red bag that was on a shelf on each position.
-I got up and did the same asking the sailor next to me what was happening.
+Not yet qualified on the position, I sat “side saddle” with an experienced operator so I got up with him and asked him what was happening.
 He told me it was the intrusion alarm.
-Before I had a chance to finish bagging my stuff, the watch Chief came by and without slowing down said “follow me!”
+Before we had a chance to finish bagging the documents, the watch Chief came by and without slowing down said “follow me!”
 He lead me and about 4 or 5 other sailors to the armory, a big steel safe in the next room and handed us all an M-4 rifle and a duty belt of ammunition clips.
 Since I attended boot camp in Orlando, Florida before they built a firing range I had never fired a military weapon.
 We marched with disabled pre-WWI Springfield rifles and field stripped the M-1 but with no firing range on NTC Orlando that was the end of my small arms training.
 The chief dropped us all of at different access points to the building and told us to guard them.
 I was left in a dimly lit passageway that ended with double steel doors which led out to the burn machine.
 There was not another person in sight in that long, dark passageway.
 He posted me right next to the double doors and I figured if anybody was getting in that way, they would have to blow it in, and me with it.
 When the Chief came back around to check on me, I asked if I could move back a few feet and stand in a door jam for some protection.
 He agreed and left again.

 I decided to check my ammo clips and found the snaps on the duty belt had rusted shut.
 I could only open two clips of 4 rounds each.
 I sure hoped nobody came through those doors.
-Turns out a gang had tried to break into the bank on the main base two or three miles away.
-When the young (though probably a little older than I was at the time) marine guard just outside the front door in a guard shack had pulled the alarm.
+Turns out a gang had tried to break into the bank on the main base.
+When the young (though probably a little older than I was at the time) marine guard just outside the front door in a guard shack heard the chatter on his radio, he pulled the intrusion alarm.
 Like me, he must have been worried about the ammunition for his 45 caliber pistol because he shot a hole in the roof of the guard shack while checking his weapon.
 For the next couple of months things went pretty smoothly.

 The Crossroads Bar District From Teresa’s Up-Scoop — Joe Martfeld